 Fall Open House

-- Beginners and nursery applicants are invited for an informal, group playdate with members of our admission staff and early childhood faculty.
-Playdates last about 30 to 45 minutes and there are no more than four children in a group, each accompanied by his or her parent(s) or caregiver.
+- Beginners and nursery applicants are invited for a group playdate with members of our admission staff and early childhood faculty.
+Playdates last about 30 to 40 minutes and there are no more than four children in a group, each accompanied by his or her parent(s) or caregiver.
 These visits typically happen in November, December, and January.
 Parents will be invited to schedule student visits online once their application has been completed.

 - Junior kindergarten applicants are invited for a 45-minute group playdate, which involves informal playtime and a short, one-on-one table assessment with a member of our admission staff or early childhood faculty.
 There are no more than four children in a group, each accompanied by his or her parent(s) or caregiver.
 These visits typically happen in November and December.
 Parents will be invited to schedule student visits online once their application has been completed.